Projective geodesic extensions by conformal modifications in nonholonomic mechanics: Introduction

 If we set the geodesic extension problem in a broader context, it can be regarded as a special case of the kind of {\em Hamiltonization problems} that have been discussed in e.g.\ \cite{BFM,marta}.
 There, the main idea is to enlarge the mixed first- and second order system of $(L,\mathcal{D})$ to a (chosen) full system of second-order differential equations, and to write those as the Euler-Lagrange equations of a new Lagrangian $\hat L$.
 When compared to the setting of this paper, both the given Lagrangian $L$ and the sought-for Lagrangian $\hat L$ are here of purely-kinetic-type (i.e.\ coming from a Riemannian metric and with constant potential).

 Unfortunately, the terminology Hamiltonization is over-used in the literature.
 In other papers such as e.g.\ \cite{BalseiroFernandez,Balseiro,Bol,Ehlers} (just to recall a few), Hamiltonization stands for the approach where one uses the symmetry group $G$ of the (Chaplygin) nonholonomic system to reduce it from a dynamical system on $Q$ to a system on the quotient manifold $Q/G$.
 This {\em reduced system} is then said to be {\em Hamiltonizable} if one can find a symplectic or Poisson structure on the quotient manifold for which it is Hamiltonian.
 To set this apart from the Hamiltonization we discussed earlier, we will call this {\em Hamiltonian reparametrization}.
-In the context of this type of Hamiltonization, new concepts such as $\varphi$-simplicity, dynamical gauge transformations, and invariant measures have recently been shown to play a key role \cite{Cantrijn,Garcia,Simoes, Sansonetto}.
+In the context of this type of Hamiltonization, new concepts such as $\varphi$-simplicity, dynamical gauge transformations, and invariant measures have recently been shown to play a key role \cite{Simoes, Sansonetto,Cantrijn,Garcia, Fedorov,Zenkov}.
 One of the main strengths of the current paper is that we are able to unify both approaches to Hamiltonization, and that we can clarify the interplay between these various subtly different notions and concepts.

 For that puropose, we further explore the applicability of the conditions $(A')$ and $(B')$, in the event of a Chaplygin system in Section~\ref{chap}.
-Because of the symmetry properties of this type of nonholonomic systems, we can simplify these conditions and show how linear first integrals play a crucial role.
+Because of the symmetry properties of this type of nonholonomic systems, we can simplify these conditions (see Prop \ref{CondB}) and at the end of the section we show how linear first integrals can be employed.
 The technique is then applied to the generalized nonholonomic particle.
 Throughout the paper, special attention is given to the subclass of geodesic extensions $\hat g$ which have the property that the vertical distribution $V\pi$ of the principal fibre bundle $\pi: Q\to Q/G$ is orthogonal to the constraint distribution $\mathcal D$.
-We call these type of conformal geodesic extensions {\em $\ort$-orthogonal.} In Corollary~\ref{corollary} we show that, in that case, condition $(B')$ is even redundant.
+We call these type of conformal geodesic extensions {\em $\ort$-orthogonal.} The above mentioned result of \cite{Simoes} falls into this category.
+In Corollary~\ref{corollary} we show that, in that case, condition $(B')$ is even redundant.
 This explains why condition $(B')$ does not seem to have made any appearance yet in the literature: the assumption of $\ort$-orthogonality is often implicitly assumed.